ansys/pyconverter-xml2py/README.rst

    python -m pip install pydita-ast``

-The XML documentation needs to be organized as follow:
+It is recommended to organize the XML documentation as follow:

 .. image:: ./doc/source/getting_started/images/diags/graphviz-diag_directory.png

-For further explanations, please refer to :ref:`ref_user_guide`